 , however having purchased a GPS to tell his position, was unable to actually -use- the GPS do direct rescuers to his position when he drifted out to open water.

 The thing is that for every prepared, educated, and skilled person that does something successfully, there are an unknown number of others who attempt the same or similar feats with little or no preparation, -and we never hear about them- because in so small part when they fail they become just another statistic on a coroner's report.

 Don't get me wrong, I'm all for allowing people to take whatever risks they desire at whatever level of expertise and preparedness they do or don't have, Darwin and his Chainsaw of Natural Selection

 will have a word with them under (in)appropriate circumstances.
 However let's be honest with ourselves, Darwin Awards (and TV shows like World's Dumbest", and the entire genre of 'shocking video' shows...) is not in danger of running out of material, people do get themselves killed doing dangerous activities with a lack of forethought and an excess of machismo.

 We're in the traffic-chopper over the XKCD boards where there's been a thread-derailment.
-A Liquified Godwin spill has evacuated threads in a fourty-post radius of the accident.
+A Liquified Godwin spill has evacuated threads in a fourty-post radius of the accident, Lolcats and TVTropes have broken free of their containers.
 It is believed that the Point has perished.
-Back to you Bob.